FAQ

 Elementary Coaches Training

 Coaches can be from a variety of positions such as classroom teachers, instructional coaches, mental health professionals, and school administration.
-Elementary Coaches will be training and supporting the Classroom Instructors.
+Elementary Coaches will be trained in how to support the staff responsible for teaching Sources of Strength lessons (referred to as, "Instructors").

-No. Coaches will be trained once at a two-day coaches training.
-There will be additional training opportunities and materials available to coaches in the future.
+No. Coaches will be trained once at a two-day Coaches Training, usually held virtually.
+There will be additional training opportunities and materials available to Coaches in the future.

 Elementary Program Outcomes and Fidelity

-This curriculum is designed from a comprehensive, strength-based model that focuses on the development of protective factors, as opposed to the more common deficit-based models of prevention.
+Sources of Strength (Sources) curricula is designed from a comprehensive, strength-based model that focuses on the development of protective factors, as opposed to the more common deficit-based models of prevention.
 The design is centered on empowering young people to identify and integrate healthy living strategies that allow students to live flourishing lives.
-At its core, Sources of Strength is a wellness model, integrating upstream prevention strategies to increase healthy coping, resilience, connection, and belonging.
-The Elementary Curriculum incorporates much-needed mental health and prevention language in a developmentally appropriate and accessible way.
-Sources of Strength Elementary utilizes active learning to empower student voice and a growth mindset and to facilitate meaningful youth-adult connections.
+At its core, Sources is a wellness model, integrating upstream prevention strategies to increase healthy coping, resilience, connection, and belonging.
+Sources' Elementary Program incorporates much-needed mental health and prevention language in a developmentally appropriate and accessible way.
+Sources' Elementary Program utilizes active learning to empower student voice and a growth mindset and to facilitate meaningful youth-adult connections.

-Sources of Strength has adapted its evidence-based high school model to meet the developmental needs of 3rd-6th graders.
-The Elementary Curricula is evidence-informed by our evidence as well as research in trauma informed practices, growth mindset, public health, prevention and mental health practices.
-Sources of Strength has a fundamental commitment to evidence-based practice and we are working to conduct a Randomized Control Trial to establish this evidence-base with the Elementary Program outcomes.
+The Elementary Program represents Sources of Strength (Sources)'s efforts to adapt its evidence-based secondary model to meet the developmental needs of younger learners.
+The Elementary Program is evidence-informed and based in trauma-informed practices, growth mindset, public health, prevention and mental health practices.
+Sources has a fundamental commitment to evidence-based practice and Sources is working to conduct a Randomized Control Trial to establish this evidence-base with the Elementary Program.

 No, the curriculum must be requested for each elementary building interested.